fcbg-platforms/eeg-wiki/doc/eyelink/index.md

 # EyeLink

-An [eyelink 1000 plus]_ eye-tracker from [sr Research]_ is available on the platform.
+An [EyeLink 1000 Plus](https://www.sr-research.com/eyelink-1000-plus/) eye-tracker from [SR Research](https://www.sr-research.com/) is available on the platform.
 It's provided on a cart and can be moved to the experimental booth in-use.